civictechdc/codefordc.github.com/blog/_posts/2016-10-6-start-nonprofit.md

 DCRA doesn't provide any real information about this in the guide, advising registrants to instead contact the Business Licensing Division by phone.
 As a result, we have no idea what sort of calculus goes into determining whether or not a license is required. :-|
 A remaining question: do we need a business license?

-## Get an Employer Identification Number from the IRS
+## 2. Get an Employer Identification Number from the IRS

 The organization might not plan to actually employ anybody, but it'll still need an EIN.
 This is essentially the Social Security Number of organizations.
 You can apply for an EIN through [IRS Form SS-4](https://www.irs.gov/pub/irs-pdf/fss4.pdf) or [online](https://www.irs.gov/businesses/small-businesses-self-employed/apply-for-an-employer-identification-number-ein-online).

-As discussed later, this is earlier than the forms recommend.
+As discussed below, this is earlier than some of the forms recommend.
+This is probably fine, as you have 27 months after that EIN trigger to file for an exemption.
 We're following the FLP's lead here, who got an EIN before incorporating in California.
-This is probably fine, as you have 27 months after that EIN trigger to file for an exemption.

-## File the Articles of Incorporation with DCRA Form DNP-1
+## 3. File the Articles of Incorporation with DCRA Form DNP-1

 Now that you’ve assembled your materials, DNP-1 is the main form you file with the District to establish a non-profit at the State level.
 The form isn't actually linked from the DCRA page, but can [easily be found](http://dcra.dc.gov/sites/default/files/dc/sites/dcra/publication/attachments/Articles%20of%20Incorporation%20of%20Domestic%20Nonprofit%20Corporation%20DNP-1.pdf) by searching.

 One potentially confusing thing here is that DNP-1 asks you to state that “the corporation is incorporated as a nonprofit corporation under Title 29 Chapter 4”, which is a reference to [the definition in DC Code of a non-profit](https://beta.code.dccouncil.us/dc/council/code/titles/29/chapters/4/subchapters/IV/).
 This threw us for a loop, as we figured that it wouldn’t be a “non-profit” until we filed for tax exemption.
 However, while the terms are often used interchangeably, a non-profit corporation can operate without tax exempt status.
 While it’s not common, it is possible.
 (Imagine, for example, that a non-profit loses its tax exempt status for some kind of bad behavior: it is still a non-profit, but no longer tax exempt.)

-## File tax stuff with the IRS
+## 4. File tax stuff with the IRS

 It's a bit unclear what order things are supposed to happen in here.
 This is the text on DC's OTR site: